What Are the Drug Trafficking Penalties in Georgia?

 Can You Get Probation for Drug Trafficking in Georgia?

 You can get probation for drug trafficking in Georgia under certain circumstances, but it is typically rare to receive probation.
-Some defendants may qualify for the First Offender Act, which allows individuals who have no prior conviction of a felony to avoid a permanent criminal record if they complete their probation period.
+Some defendants may qualify for the First Offender Act, which allows individuals with no prior felony convictions to avoid a permanent criminal record if they complete their probation period.
 There are also cases where a defendant negotiates a plea deal that exchanges cooperation for the possibility of probation.

 How Do You Beat a Drug Trafficking Charge in Georgia?